arrogantrabbit/freebsd_storj_installer/README.md

 - The script includes checksum verification for downloaded binaries to prevent tampering
 - Services run with appropriate permissions (storagenode as user `storagenode`, updater as root)

-## Known Issues

-- As of today, storagenode updater does not know how to restart the service on freebsd:
-See https://github.com/storj/storj/issues/5333.
-While it successfully updates the executable, the old one continues running.
-Until the situation changes we include a simple shell script instead of storagenode-updater that ignores input parameters and simply does the job
-- The custom updater script uses SIGKILL as a fallback for process termination because bash does not forward SIGTERM to backgrounded process

 ## License